 But the 150 watt incandescent light at one second can compete with the speedlight if a slow shutter speed is acceptable.
 So for pictures of still life that does not move, the continuous light can be extremely usable.
 Possibly even arguably better for still life, because we can see continuous light (can see to adjust it on our subject), and the camera can meter continuous light.
 Neither is true of flash, so we have to learn different procedures for flash.
 But it is not hard at all, very many do use flash, and the ample light is well worth it.
 You will want flash for portraits of humans.
 An Equivalent Exposure of the incandescent IS0 100 one second f/7.1 would be ISO 800, 1/50 second f/2.8, which is about where we hopefully end up working with continuous lights.
 Without flash, it's a hard fight to win well.

 This was not about lighting, it was about comparing the intensity of the types of lights.
 But the smaller 2 inch wide flash reflector does cast a harder shadow than the larger 10 inch incandescent reflector.
 And the larger CFL bulb not being as deep into this reflector allowed more stray room spill to scatter.
 See soft light, an umbrella can really make all the difference.
-For White Balance, here I merely clicked on white things in the scene, specifically the white paper numbered label here, which is copy paper (relative to Daylight WB about 5000K, a lower Temperature K is yellow, a higher Temperature K is blue.
-A negative Tint is green, a positive Tint is magenta.)
-FWIW, the first reflector picture shows blue daylight outside the windows because the white balance is for an incandescent overhead ceiling light used indoors (kinda cool though).
+For White Balance, here I merely clicked on white things in the scene, specifically the white paper numbered label here, which is cheap copy paper.
+White Balance is relative to Daylight WB about 5000K, a lower Temperature K is yellow, a higher Temperature K is blue.
+A negative Tint is green, a positive Tint is magenta.
+FWIW, the first picture of reflector shows blue daylight outside the windows because the white balance is for an incandescent overhead ceiling light used indoors (kinda cool though).